Takashiidobe/notes/src/business/interviewee-questions.md

 ### Why:
 These questions go deeper into what specifically matters to you, whether a specific commitment or broader indicators about how volunteering and civic engagement might be supported as part of the employee experience.

-## What types of rewards do you offer employees?
-What types of achievements or traits are rewarded?
+## What Types of Rewards Do You Offer Employees?
+What Types of Achievements or Traits Are Rewarded?

 ### Who to Ask:
 HR